 Cheat your diet with success with these 10 tips!

-Although it seems unhealthy to cheat your diet, indulges can benefit your body and mind.
+Although it seems unhealthy to cheat your diet, indulgences can benefit your body and mind.

 What is a cheat meal vs cheat day?
 A cheat meal is a single meal that allows you to stray from your normal healthy diet.
 A cheat day is an entire day that allows you to indulge in less healthy or even unhealthy foods.
 Which one is better?
 It depends on the person.
 Most people do best with 1-2 cheat meals per week.